 |Bunnies and Adults programs||3 hours||$50|

 |Cross Country T1 and Intro to T1 Winter||14 hours||$300|

 |Cookie Baking – All Families||+2 hours||Required for the Poetic Cookie Monster|

 Families who have more than one child in FNSC programs will be expected to contribute volunteer hours based on their child’s program with the highest volunteer time required.
-For example, the Faulkner family has three children in FNSC programs – Larissa is in JR 3, Byron is in TA and Brian is in Biathlon T1.
-The Faulkner family will be expected to contribute 24 hours of volunteer time based on the Biathlon T1 commitment required.
-If they only contribute 12 hours, they will still be charged the full bond of $300 at the end of the season.
+For example, the Smith family has three children in FNSC programs – Sally is in JR 3 (5 hours volunteering required), Byron is in TA (10 hours of volunteering required) and Johnny is in Biathlon T1 (18 hours of volunteering required).
+The Smith family will be expected to contribute 18 hours of volunteer time based on the Biathlon T1 commitment required.

 Tracking Volunteer Time